Fort Wayne Railroad Historical Society: About the 765

 The 765 was on display from 1963 to 1974 in Fort Wayne, Indiana's Lawton Park before being leased by the FWRHS.
 From 1975 to 1979, 765 was restored to operating condition at the corner of Ryan and Edgerton Roads in New Haven, IN.
 The restoration site lacked conventional shop facilities and protection from the elements, but on September 1, 1979, the 765 made its first move under its own power.

 Later that winter it ran under its own power to Bellevue and Sandusky, Ohio for heated, indoor winter storage.
 In spring of 1980, 765 underwent a series of break-in runs followed by its first public excursion, making 765 the first mainline steam locomotive to be restored and operated by an all volunteer non-profit organization.

-From 2001 to 2005, the 765 was completely rebuilt at a total cost of $750,000, which involved over 13,000 volunteer hours.
-The Society has an outstanding safety record and a professional, experienced crew of determined volunteers, several of whom have been with the Society since its inception.
-This rebuild included adding an MU stand and in-cab signalling to allow the crew to know what the line-side signal aspect says before it comes into view.
+From 2001 to 2005, the 765 was completely rebuilt at a total cost of $750,000.
+The Society has a crew of volunteers, several of whom have been with the Society since its inception.
+This rebuild included adding an MU stand and in-cab signalling.

 On average, the locomotive experiences 3,000 visitors a day when operating, with visitor and passenger numbers running between 40,000 and 60,000 ticket buyers in 2009 and 2011 in less than 30 days, respectively.
 Typical passenger trains carry anywhere from 600 to 1,000 people at a time with tickets for many trips selling out in 24 hours.

 Press reports indicate the continuous presence of large crowds of "locals and out of towners" and on 765's ability to boost tourism in the towns that it travels through.
 In 2012, the Pittsburgh Tribune's headline photo proclaimed that the 765 was the "engine that still can" with CBS Pittsburgh describing it as "400 tons of Americana".
 When not operating excursions, 765 is maintained in a restoration shop in New Haven and maintained by a crew of 70-100 volunteers throughout the year.
 The shop is open to the public and houses a variety of other railroad equipment including vintage steam and diesel locomotives, passenger cars, cabooses, and more.